 1) Self-reflexivity and criticality

 Questions are at the foundation of learning, and I believe learning to ask good questions of oneself and of the world around you leads to a richer learning environment both at an intellectual and practical level.
 In my teaching, I have employed a number of different approaches and exercises to encourage students to develop the craft of questioning critically.
-Some examples include:

 2) Dialogue and participation